jbrzusto/fleetsie/README.md

 ```

 This table consists of pre-allocated device records for one or more
 fleets.
-Entries in this table are created by `fleetsie_gen`.
-When
+Entries in this table will be created by fleet administrators
-entries are created, these fields are left NULL:
+using `fleetsie_gen`.
+When entries are created, these fields are left
+NULL:

 ```
 ts_provisioned